progit/progit2/TRANSLATING.md

 Setting up *Travis CI* requires administrative control over the repository.

-### Checking the Validity of the Text

-This is the most useful set up for contributors.
-It allows to check at any moment that the book compiles properly and provides the same checks for pull-requests.

 #### Registering for CI

 If you don't already have an account at travis-ci.org, then go to [their page](https://travis-ci.org/) and log in.
 Otherwise you can register with your GitHub account.